utkuuzunn/Deep-Learning-based-Sentiment-Analysis-from-Voice-and-Pulse-Data-with-NLP-Methodology/README.md

 - app.py: Main application file
 - notebooks/: Model training and comparison notebooks
 - arduino/: Code for the heart rate monitoring circuit
+  > !!!
+If you do not have the actual Arduino hardware, you can still run the application by manually entering sample or estimated heart rate values in the web interface.
 - templates/: HTML templates
 - static/: CSS and image assets
 - model/: Training data and model files